 “Obviously it’s a big game, and one we needed to bounce back individually as a team to figure out how to get a win on the road and put ourselves in pretty good position,” Warriors guard Stephen Curry told reporters.

-- NBA Finals: Cleveland Cavaliers, Golden State Warriors clash in winner-take-all for title
+- NBA Finals: Golden State Warriors overcome LeBron James' 44, win Game One in overtime

 “So, you know, we answered the bell, especially in the first quarter, controlling the pace of the game and not losing it like we did in Game Three.”